firozanawar/Nodejs-by-firoz/README.md

 });
 ```

+#### Communication between modules/Module dependencies:-
-* You can create a class in a module and export it and get it in another module to send and receive events.
+You can create a class in a module and export it and get it in another module to send and receive events.

 From Module
 ```